Marc Wadsworth: Media and academia

 In January 2006, Wadsworth became founding editor of The-Latest.com, "Britain's first dedicated citizen journalism news portal".
 In 2008, an article by Wadsworth on The-Latest.com sparked a controversy involving newly elected London mayor Boris Johnson.
-Johnson's Australian spin doctor James McGrath said to Wadsworth in an interview that he would be fine if many elderly British African-Caribbean Londoners left the country due to Johnson's policies.
+Johnson's political strategist, James McGrath, said to Wadsworth in an interview that he would be fine if many elderly British African-Caribbean Londoners left the country due to Johnson's policies.

 Wadsworth published the interview with McGrath on The-Latest.com.
 McGrath then resigned when Johnson, who was facing criticism for previously referring to black people as "piccaninnies", said it was impossible for McGrath to continue as his political adviser because doubt could be raised about what he meant.
 Wadsworth said he had he had given McGrath a month to privately clarify his comments prior to publishing the interview.
 The Press Gazette reported on the controversy under the headline "Citizen journalism takes first UK scalp".

 As a journalist, Wadsworth has written for a range of publications, including national newspapers, and has also been involved with community journalism training courses.
 He twice served on the National Executive Council of the National Union of Journalists.
 His book, Comrade Sak, a political biography of British Indian Labour and Communist MP Shapurji Saklatvala (1874–1936), was published in 1998 by Peepal Tree Press.
 A new edition of the book was published in 2020.
 It was reviewed in a number of news outlets in the UK and India, including The Independent.

 Wadsworth has been a reporter and presenter for BBC radio and television and for ITV's Thames News (London), at one point interviewing Margaret Thatcher, whom he recalls walked out when he asked about the vote by her colleagues to effectively oust her from power.